aimeewu1004/deliverable03/README.md

-# xc_data
+# SI339 Client Project Deliverable 3
-This is the starter data for the 2024 SI339 web project.
+This is the mobile website for the 2024 SI339 client project.
-You can use pages about athletes, or pages about meets.
-Either option is missing a home page.

-You can modify the .py files if you want to set up your site differently.
+This site is athlete-focused and includes pages for each individual athlete.